freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 770.1

 I want you to add a few commands to make exiting a little more pleasant.
-First, make the `EXIT` function `sleep` for `2` seconds.
+First, make the `EXIT` function pause for `2` seconds with the `sleep` command.

 #### HINTS